 The research project must have had at least a duration of one year and must be completed, when the application is handed in.
 Completion of research project may date back to 1.
 January 2013.
 If a researcher (or lead researcher of a team) wins an IPMA Research Award, this person must not apply for the IPMA Research Awards the following three years.

 IPMA Young Researcher Award: Cutting edge research of a young researcher (born 1979 or later, or the candidate can prove that he/she is less than 10 years involved in research).

 IPMA Research Award: Cutting edge research project of a researcher or a team.
 The application of interdisciplinary projects is encouraged.

-Winners and honours can present their research at the annual IPMA World Congress, where they are honoured.
+Winners can present their research at the annual IPMA Research Conference, where they are honoured.